-Guidelines should ensure common language and understandibility across services in Altinn.
+Guidelines should ensure common language and understandability across services in Altinn.

 Usually you should use guidelines from the norwegian language council (nb/nn) while writing.
 We have also defined some more specific rules for Altinn which we recommend following.

-We encurage writing form content in both bokmål, nynorsk and english.
+We encourage writing form content in both bokmål, nynorsk and english.

 - Write in a spoken and simple language

 - Write directly to the user (use “you”)